clartaq/cwiki/resources/private/md/Technical_Notes.md

 ### Java Stuff ###

-* Developed and tested on late versions of Java 8 and early versions of Java 9.
+* Developed and tested on late versions of Java 8 and Java 9.
 * [Flexmark](https://github.com/vsch/flexmark-java) is used for the Markdown parser and renderer.
-* [Jetty](http://www.eclipse.org/jetty/) is used as the server software.
 * [H2](http://h2database.com/html/main.html) is used for database functions.

 ### Clojure Stuff ###